Internet snarl delays vote count in Venezuelan opposition's primary to choose presidential candidate

 “We want a better country, a free country, for my children ... who have grown up in this government,” Aguilar, a housewife, said as she wiped tears from her face.
 “They ask, ‘Mom, can we go out to eat?’
 No, there is no money.
 ‘Mom, can we do this thing?’
 No, there is no money.
 It is unfortunate that a society grows up under those conditions.”

-Maduro and an opposition faction backed by the U.S. government agreed during the week to work together on basic conditions for the 2024 presidential election.
+Maduro and an opposition faction backed by the U.S. government on Tuesday agreed to work together on basic conditions for the presidential contest.
 That prompted the government to release six political prisoners and the Biden administration to lift key economic sanctions.

 As part of the agreement, Maduro’s administration and the opposition are supposed to “recognize and respect the right of each political actor to select” a presidential candidate freely.

-If Machado wins the primary, the focus will shift to Maduro to see if the government reverses its ban on her seeking public office.
+If Machado wins, the focus will shift to Maduro to see if the government reverses its ban on her seeking public office.
 In June, the government issued an administrative decision prohibiting Machado from running, alleging fraud and tax violations and accusing her of seeking the economic sanctions the U.S. imposed on Venezuela in the last decade.

 The U.S., holding up the threat of renewed sanctions, has given Venezuela until the end of November to establish a process for reinstating all candidates expeditiously.

-A U.N.-backed panel investigating human rights abuses in Venezuela said last month that Maduro's government has intensified efforts to curtail democratic freedoms ahead of the 2024 presidential election.
-That includes subjecting some politicians, human rights defenders and other opponents to detention, surveillance, threats, defamatory campaigns and arbitrary criminal proceedings.
+A U.N.-backed panel investigating human rights abuses in Venezuela said last month that Maduro's government has intensified efforts to curtail democratic freedoms ahead of the 2024 election.
+That includes subjecting some politicians and other opponents to detention, surveillance, threats, defamatory campaigns and arbitrary criminal proceedings.

-Organizers of the primary have not given an estimate for the voter participation they expected Sunday.
-All registered voters in the country can participate, as well as some living abroad.
+All registered voters in Venezuela were allowed to participate in the primary, as well as tens of thousands living in several other countries.

-The primary’s first ballot was cast in Sydney, Australia.
-Voting centers were scheduled to open in dozens of countries.

 “This is unprecedented,” said a smiling María de los Ángeles León, 31, the coordinator of Mexico City’s voting site.
 “People know that we have no guarantees that the winner of this election will be able to advance to the presidential election, but we keep trying.”